-An interagency HAB Workgroup was formed, consisting of representatives from the New Jersey Department of Environmental Protection (DEP), the New Jersey Department of Health (DOH), and the New Jersey Department of Agriculture to discuss and collaborate on issues including: Response Strategy development, monitoring and analysis advancements, risk thresholds, advisories, research and communication.
-Following development of this Response Strategy, the Workgroup will continue to meet periodically to enhance the Strategy based on New Jersey's experience with cyanobacterial HABs, available information and science, as well as available federal guidance.
+An interagency HAB Workgroup was initially formed in 2016, consisting of representatives from the New Jersey Department of Environmental Protection (DEP), the New Jersey Department of Health (DOH), and the New Jersey Department of Agriculture to discuss and collaborate on issues including: Response Strategy development, monitoring and analysis advancements, risk thresholds, advisories, research and communication.
+Following development and release of this Response Strategy, the Workgroup continues to meet periodically to enhance the Strategy based on New Jersey's experience with cyanobacterial HABs, available information and science, as well as available federal guidance.
 Appendix A contains a list of the members of the Workgroup and contact information.
 Appendix B provides the local/county Health Department emergency contact information for this Strategy.

-\ For this Strategy document, a HAB refers to a cyanobacterial Harmful Algal Bloom.
+For this Strategy document, a HAB refers to a cyanobacterial Harmful Algal Bloom.